 Charles N. Bralver, is a financial services executive with over thirty years of capital markets experience.
 For more than 23 years - from 1984 to 2007 - Mr. Bralver was a founder and Vice Chairman of management consultancy Oliver, Wyman & Co. where he specialized in strategy, risk and operational work for leading investment banks, asset managers, exchanges and other market utilities.
 He continues to serve as a member of the senior advisory board of Oliver Wyman and is also a Senior Advisor to the hedge fund Silverpoint Capital.
 Mr. Bralver served as Senior Associate Dean for International Business and Finance at the Fletcher School of Law and Diplomacy from 2007 to 2010, and from 2007 to 2009 as a strategic advisor to Warburg Pincus LLC.
-Mr. Bralver serves as a director of the Company, as a director and member of the risk committee of NewStar Financial, Inc. and on the Board of Visitors of the Fletcher School of Law and Diplomacy and Dartmouth College.
+Mr. Bralver serves as a director of the Company and on the Board of Visitors of the Fletcher School.
+Mr. Bralver started his career at Booz Allen Hamilton.
+He is a US citizen and a graduate of the Fletcher School of Law and Diplomacy and Dartmouth College.

-In addition to Canaccord Genuity Group Inc., Mr. Bralver is a director of the following public companies: NewStar Financial, Inc. and the Co-operative Bank p.l.c.
+In addition to Canaccord Genuity Group Inc., Mr. Bralver is a director of Co-operative Bank p.l.c.

-Massimo Carello, KCFO, is a corporate director and a private investor in public companies.
+Massimo Carello, is a corporate director and a private investor in public companies.
 Dr. Carello was the Chairman and Chief Executive Officer of Diners Club UK Ltd. from 2001 to 2004 and he was the Chairman and Chief Executive Officer of Fiat UK Ltd. from 1990 to 2001.
 He served as a member of the Confederation of British Industry (CBI) President's Committee from 1998 to 2003 and was a member of the CBI European Committee.
 From 1998 to 2005, he was Vice President of the Italian Chamber of Commerce in the UK.
 He is Honorary Vice-President of CLIC Sargent, a leading UK based cancer charity.
 From 1978 to 1990, prior to moving to the UK, Dr. Carello was CEO of Carello Lighting Group, one of the largest European manufacturers of lighting for the automotive industry.

-In addition to the Company, Dr. Carello is a director of the following public company: Canadian Overseas Petroleum Limited.
+In addition to Canaccord Genuity Group Inc., Dr. Carello is a director of the following public company: Canadian Overseas Petroleum Limited.
 Until 2010, he was a director and member of the Audit Committee of Uranium One Inc. and until 2016, he was a director of Orsu Metals Corporation.

-Dipesh Shah, OBE, FRSA, is Chairman of Genesis Housing Association and a director on the boards of Thames Water, The Crown Estate, Cavendish Fluor Partnership and the 2020 European Fund for Energy, Climate Change and Infrastructure (the "EU Marguerite Fund", where he is Chairman of the Investment Committee).
+Dipesh Shah, OBE, FRSA, is Chairman of Notting Hill Genesis and Genesis Housing Association and a director on the boards of The Crown Estate and the two 2020 European Funds for Energy, Climate Change and Infrastructure ("EU Marguerite Fund I" and "EU Marguerite Fund II", for each of which he is Chairman of the Investment Committee).
 He is also a Trustee of the British Youth Opera and a Governor of Merchant Taylors' School.